FasterXML/jackson/README.md

 and add support for datatypes of various commonly used Java libraries, by adding serializers and deserializers so that Jackson `databind` package (`ObjectMapper` / `ObjectReader` / `ObjectWriter`) can read and write these types.

-Datatype modules directly maintained by Jackson team are under following Gitgub repositories:
+Datatype modules directly maintained by Jackson team are under the following Github repositories:

 * Standard [Collections](../../../jackson-datatypes-collections) datatype modules:
     * [Guava](../../../jackson-datatypes-collections/tree/master/guava): support for many of [Guava](http://code.google.com/p/guava-libraries/) datatypes.